 For starters, you’ll find the Delicate Arch trailhead (38.735889, -109.520618) along Delicate Arch Road, just 18 miles from Moab, Utah.

 Take Highway 191 north until you hit the entrance for Arches National Park on the right.
-Take Arches Scenic Drive for several miles until you reach a junction (signed) for Delicate Arch Road.
+Take Arches Scenic Drive, one of the many Moab scenic drives, for several miles until you reach a junction (signed) for Delicate Arch Road.

 Insider Tip: It’s a $30 fee to enter the park.
 You don’t get any in-and-out access, so plan to spend the day in Arches National Park.
 No dogs are allowed outside of vehicles in the park, so leave Fido at home.

 The whole way is paved, there’s a toilet, and the parking area is HUGE, but it does fill up during the day from March through October.